-The Routescene team have recently assisted Innovair, a Scottish based survey and inspection service company, to map woodlands managed by Forestry and Land Scotland.
+The Routescene team have recently assisted Innovair, a Scottish based survey and inspection service company, to carry out forest mapping of an area managed by Forestry and Land Scotland.
 This is part of a geotechnical site assessment being undertaken by the engineering consultancy Mott MacDonald.

 Using the Routescene UAV and Vehicle LiDAR system, the area of forest around Drummond Hill near Kenmore in Perthshire, Scotland has been mapped.
 The LiDAR system collects impressively dense point clouds.
 These provide a detailed three dimensional view including everything that lies beneath the tree canopy.

 These maps are being used by Forestry and Land Scotland’s East Region team.
 They are assessing the slope stability impacts which constrain and may be affected by the felling of trees due to Phytopthora ramourm.
 This pathogen is steadily advancing towards Drummond Hill situated next to Loch Tay.

 Robin Almond, Forestry and Land Scotland’s Planning Forester who looks after this woodland said, “This is a really terrible disease that devastates larch trees for which there is no cure.
 It is very likely that this pathogen will reach the larch on Drummond Hill within the next decade.
 The scenic beauty and character of the area could be very seriously affected.
 Our only solution is to plan felling of the larch before they become infected so as to maintain as far as possible the landscape value of the woodland.”

 Robin added, “To limit the impact of this tree felling we need to plan now.
 The LiDAR system allows us to map the forest and the ground surface below to a high resolution.
 This data helps us to plan and refine our actions with a high level of detail.
 We are also able to map potential access routes for a range of machinery that will enable different felling techniques.”